danieltamming/danieltamming.github.io/index.md

 #### The Problem
 Imagine Jack and Jill, starting from different locations, have a shared destination.
 Jill is planning to drive, and agrees to pick Jack up at a transit stop on the condition that she does not have to go any further out of her way than strictly necessary.
 Which stop should Jack travel to?
 #### The Solution
-This program calculates within 10 seconds the answer to this question, giving a valid answer as long as Jack's starting location is within range of the Toronto public transit system.
+This program calculates within 10 seconds the answer to the above question.
+It gives the correct answer as long as Jack's starting location is within range of the Toronto public transit system.
 #### Data
 Extracted relevant data from a set of 7 csv files that is made publicly available on the Toronto OpenData website.
 #### Approach
+The data is organized into Pandas dataframes and used to create a NetworkX graph.
 By constructing a graphical representation of the 9155 stops and 213 routes, Google API use is limited to only once per query.
-The data is organized into Pandas dataframes and used to create the graph.
 #### Relevant Links
  - [Toronto Open Data](http://opendata.toronto.ca)
  - [Project GitHub repository](https://github.com/danitamm/mapping)